MarioThompson0010/09_Generate_README/README.md

   # My Awesome README

   ## Description:
   This software creates a README using prompts.
 It uses a template, into which you can put your answers.
+I wrote the previous sentences while recording, and I only get 5 minutes, so that's all I could write.
+The following is more detail.

+  This is a back-end software program that uses the "inquirer" technology to get responses to questions posed in a series of prompts.
+There is no html.
+The bash command prompt will ask the user a series of questions relating to the creation of the readme.
+The answers are then plugged into a template.

   ## Table of Contents